 - 5.1 The head teacher or other appropriate person instructed by him or her will have authority to act as investigating officer.
-It is the role of the investigating officer to explore allegations of misconduct and to present the findings of such investigation if necessary. - Where an allegation is received against the head teacher it is the responsibility of the Chair of Governors to act as or appoint an appropriate investigating officer. - 5.3 Provision exists within the financial regulations of the City Council for the Internal Audit Service to conduct investigations where financial irregularities are suspected.
-Nothing in this procedure will be deemed to contradict this authority. - Where disciplinary action is being considered against an employee who is a trade union representative the normal disciplinary procedure should be followed.
-Depending on the circumstances, it is advisable to give notification of the matter at an early stage to an official employed by the union, after obtaining the employee's agreement. - 5.5 Where an employee raises a grievance during a disciplinary process the disciplinary process may be temporarily suspended in order to deal with the grievance.
+It is the role of the investigating officer to explore allegations of misconduct and to present the findings of such investigation if necessary. - 5.2 Where an allegation is received against the head teacher it is the responsibility of the Chair of Governors to act as or appoint an appropriate investigating officer. - 5.3 Employees, who are subject Disciplinary Process, are likely to feel stressed and anxious.
+Employers must be mindful of this and offer appropriate support to employees who are subject to this procedure, for example by keeping in touch regularly.
+All parties should ensure the process is expedited as speedily as possible to minimise the stress and anxiety members may feel. - 5.4 Provision exists within the financial regulations of the City Council for the Internal Audit Service to conduct investigations where financial irregularities are suspected.
+Nothing in this procedure will be deemed to contradict this authority. - 5.5 Where disciplinary action is being considered against an employee who is a trade union representative the normal disciplinary procedure should be followed.
+Depending on the

+- circumstances, it is advisable to give notification of the matter at an early stage to an official employed by the union, after obtaining the employee's agreement. - 5.6 Where an employee raises a grievance during a disciplinary process the disciplinary process may be temporarily suspended in order to deal with the grievance.
 Where the grievance and disciplinary cases are related it may be appropriate to deal with both issues concurrently.